dontkme/EAHelitron/README.md

 Easy to Annotate Helitrons Unix-like command line.

 EAHelitron is written by Perl.
-Used the Helitron conversed structure traits: 5’ terminal with TC, 3’ terminal with CTAGt and before CTAG 2-10 nt has an GC-rich hairpin loop.
-We used the Perl regular expression(RE) engine and its Embedded-Code Construct to find out all matched results, then print and convert to a GFF3 format file.
-Using the gff3 file made above, we can visual these Helitrons in IGV, Gbrowse, Jbrowse and other kind of genome visualization tools, and character the captured genes easily.
+Use the Helitron conservative structure traits: 5’ terminal with TC, 3’ terminal with CTAGt and before CTAG 2-10 nt has an GC-rich hairpin loop.
+We use the Perl regular expression(RE) engine and its Embedded-Code Construct to find out all matched results, then print and convert to a GFF3 format file.
+Using the gff3 file made above, we can visualize these Helitrons in genome visualization tools such as IGV, Gbrowse, and Jbrowse, and easily characterize the captured genes.

-EAHelitron is an unix-like program you can run it in all Perl 5.10+ supported machines and write the command in your shell script.
+EAHelitron is an unix-like program, you can run it on all Perl 5.10+ supported machines and write the command in your shell script.
 Linux, Mac OS and Windows test passed.

 ## Getting Started